Kartaverse/OpenDisplayXR/docs/guides/LeiaSDK_Usage_Guide/LeiaSDK_Usage_Guide.md

 Step 1.
 Download the Spatial Reality SDK from the project's [GitHub Releases page](https://github.com/LeiaInc/LeiaSR-Windows-Releases/releases).

-Expand the zip archive contents to the root folder of the C:\ drive.
-(This will keep the filepaths simple when compiling the code):
+Expand the zip archive contents to the root folder of the C:\ drive and rename the folder to "simulatedreality-SDK":

     C:\simulatedreality-SDK\

+(This folder name choice will keep the filepaths simple when compiling the code.)

 SDK Reference URLs: